DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

  *  again as soon as it can be.
 ```

 This is also very simple.
 We can simply check when the "Crouch" button is released.
 That uses ["GetButtonUp"](https://docs.unity3d.com/ScriptReference/Input.GetButtonUp.html) rather than `GetButtonDown`.
-This returns true as soon as we lift up a key rather than press it down.
+This returns true as soon as a key lifts up rather than when it's pressed down.

 ```csharp
 if(Input.GetButtonUp("Crouch")) {